-4. Get certified

 Currently, 45 states have some form of licensing and regulation for massage therapy.
 Many states require practitioners to complete a training program, pass an examination and renew their credentials every four years.
 The examination may be the National Certification Examination for Therapeutic Massage and Bodywork (NCETMB), the Massage and Bodywork Licensing Examination (MBLEx), or one specifically developed by the state.
 Renewal of credentials with the National Certification Board for Therapeutic Massage & Bodywork entails performing 100 hours of massage therapy and completing a continuing education program.

 Finally, keeping your license updated is important by completing any necessary continuing education requirements.
 This ensures that you stay up-to-date on the latest techniques and trends in the industry and can continue to provide high-quality massage therapy services to your clients.

 What Conditions Can Massage Therapy Treat?

-Today, massage therapists play an important role in caring for a variety of medical issues, from rehabilitation of injuries to clinical depression.
+Today, massage therapists play an important role in caring for a variety of medical issues, from the rehabilitation of injuries to clinical depression.
 Their role is to listen to their clients’ needs and provide a massage experience to treat these issues.
 Some of the medical issues for which massage therapy can be an appropriate adjunctive treatment include:

-**Now**